Jacksonville University Residential Life Policies

 designee believes that a serious emergency exists.

 Smoke Detectors & Life Safety Equipment

-Report any damaged or inoperable fire safety equipment to the Residential Life Office or a Community Advisor.
+Report any damaged or inoperable fire safety equipment to the Residential Life Office or a Resident Advisor.